obertm/OneADayLocal/docs/Euler003_explained.md

 ## Step-by-step reasoning

+## Approach

+Strip factor 2, then trial-divide by odd numbers up to √n, dividing out each factor fully; any leftover >1 is the largest prime factor.

 1) Define the goal
 - Input: n (≥ 2).
 - Output: the largest p such that p is prime and p | n.